SpagoAsparago/kingdom-of-ds-hacking.github.io/src/gen4/guides/field/repel.md

 ## Scripting

-In DSPRE, go to the Script Editor and open script file [number], then change the following Scripts and Functions:
+In DSPRE, go to the Script Editor and open script file 211 (Plat) / ???
+(HGSS), then change the following Scripts and Functions:

 ### Multi-choice